• About

 Special events at Carowinds

-Throughout the year, Carowinds offers a number of special events.
-These events include special entertainment, unique food offerings and fun theming throughout the park.
-As I write this, the park is gearing up for its Grand Carnivale event, which runs from June 25 to July 10.
+Grand Carnivale runs from late June to mid July.
 This larger-than-life global celebration will feature high-energy live music, international food, games and crafts.
 The nighttime Spectacle of Color Parade will feature street performers, lavish floats and live music, ending with an incredible street party (and probably a few beads!).
-These special events are included with regular admission, but look for special deals and food deals online.

 How can I save on my trip to Carowinds?